souravs17031999/100dayscodingchallenge/README.md

 * [Note] : Solutions are not only code !
 It contains complete detailed explanation as if I am explaining it in the interview with lots of I/O examples, intutions about different approaches and space-time tradeoffs discussions.

 ### For Hacktoberfest 2020 :

 > You are welcome to contribute to this repository for Hacktoberfest-2020 by submitting any interview related problems or competitive coding problems from various sites along with their solutions.
 > Your file should include clear problem description, I/O i.e. input - output samples clearly, solution (all solutions if alternate approaches) and any follow up questions and its solutions.
 > Explain your approach/intuition for the proposed algorithm before writing the solution (code) for the problem.
+> Please Don't duplicate the already solved problem.
+> For complete beginners : you can try re-writing the code from Python to any different language of your choice (which you may have learned or learning) and submit your PR by creating a new directory inside the problem category as shown below :
+-- _root_ (100dayscodingchallenge)
+   -- _category1_ (ex. arrays)
+      -- new_dir named as "<_programming_language_your_choice>_<problemName>" (ex. c++_rotateImage)
+         -- <solutionFileName_githubUsername>.language_extension (rotate_image_xyz.cpp)

+  > For your queries or any confusion related to submitting your PR, please open a new issue and describe your query.